orses/vanilla_javascript/movie_seat_booking/README.md

 # Movie Seat Booking

-a website with a virtual cinema to choose seats to watch a movie
+A website with a virtual cinema to choose seats to watch a movie

 ## Credits